Micadurp/darkest-saturn/README.md

 my lawyers have advised me to clarify that any references to NSFW behavior contained within this source code is strictly extreme hyperbole

-#

 ### Todo:
 #### Near future:
 * ~~move all of that stupid bullshit in player.gd to the state machine and clean it up~~ DONE
-* add running state
+* ~~add running state~~ DONE
-* add skidding state for slowing down
+* ~~add braking state for slowing down~~ DONE~
 * add a boost meter
 * create an object to test environmental velocity on the player character
 #### Later: